 19. Sweet, Simple, Natural

-If you're just looking for a nice bed frame made of high-quality materials, your best bet might be a wooden model with a simple silhouette.
+If you're just looking for a nice bed frame made of high-quality materials, your best bet is a wooden model with a simple silhouette, like our newest addition to our furniture collection, the Outpost Wood Bed Frame.
 And believe it or not, natural wood finishes can look sophisticated against a black or charcoal-painted accent wall.
 Just be sure to add contrast with pale-colored bedding.

 Check out these 31 Bedroom Color Trends and Inspiration for more tips.